bubble-icon

 Conditionally include a plugin

-Provide an ifConfig export in the plugin that will only include the plugin if a configuration value is truety.
+Provide an ifConfig in the plugin config to conditionally include a plugin if a configuration value is truthy:

 Plugin loading order